Ricky Champ

 Ricky Champ (born 1 July 1980) is an English actor.
 He is known for his roles as Paul Parker in the BBC Three sitcom Him & Her, and Stuart Highway in the BBC soap opera EastEnders.
 Champ has also appeared in Crims, Plebs, and the sixth series of HBO series Game of Thrones where he played Gatins.
+In 2023, he joined the West End play 2:22 A Ghost Story at the Apollo theatre.